 THE SVP: is seeking to recruit an 1833 Research and Project Development Officer: For more details & application pack, please visit the vacancies section of the SVP website: https://www.svp.org.uk/.

-CATHOLIC HISTORY WALKS: LONDON: SEPTEMBER AND OCTOBER 2018
+CATHOLIC HISTORY WALKS: LONDON: OCTOBER 2018

 SUNDAY October 7th: Southwark and The Borough.
 Meet 4pm Church of the Most Precious Blood, O’Meara Street London SE1